 His interest in literature and science led to an edited volume (with Pierpaolo Antonello) on Science and Literature in Italian Culture From Dante to Calvino (Oxford: Legenda, 2004).
 His work on Dante's Renaissance reception includes a book Dante and Renaissance Florence (Cambridge: Cambridge University Press, 2005; paperback 2009), articles on Dante commentary, and a study of the reception of the Convivio from the fourteenth to the sixteenth centuries.
-He is working on Benedetto Varchi's vernacular commentaries on Aristotle and a monograph on the sixteenth-century reception of Dante in Florence and Venice.
+He is currently working on Benedetto Varchi's vernacular commentaries on Aristotle and a monograph on the sixteenth-century reception of Dante in Florence and Venice.

 He is the joint Senior Editor of the journal Italian Studies and the General Editor of the monograph series Italian Perspectives published by Legenda.

 He is currently involved in the major AHRC-funded research project 'Dante and Late Medieval Florence: Theology in Poetry, Practice and Society' led by the University of Leeds and an ERC project with Marco Sgarbi and David Lines.

 He was closely involved with David Lines in the AHRC-funded project, 'Vernacular Aristotelianism in Renaissance Italy: c.
 1450-c.
 1600'.
 He directed a strand of Mellon-funded workshops 'Reading Publics in Fifteenth- and Sixteenth-Century Europe' through Warwick's Centre for the Study of the Renaissance.

 Gabriella Addivinola, Liminal Writing: Apophatic Tradition and the Form of the Divine Comedy (completed Autumn 2014)